 Roberto M. Laviña has a Bachelor of Arts in Economics degree from Ateneo de Manila University and a Masters in Business Management degree from Asian Institute of Management.
 He finished his Program for Management Development at Harvard School of Business in 1988.
 He is the President and a Member of the Board of T-O Insurance Brokers, Inc. In 2005, he became Phinma Inc.'s Senior Executive Vice President/Chief Operating Officer (COO) and is concurrently the Chief Financial Officer of the PHINMA Group and a Member of the Board.
 He is also a Member of the Board and Executive Vice President/Treasurer of Trans-Asia Renewable Energy Corporation.
-He is the Senior Vice President/Chief Financial Officer/Treasurer of Trans-Asia Power Generation Corporation and a member of the Board and Senior Vice President and Treasurer of PHINMA Corporation.
-He is also Treasurer and Board Member of Phinma Property Holdings Corporation, CIP II Power Corporation, Araullo University, Cagayan de Oro College, University of Iloilo and University of Pangasinan.
+He is a member of the Board and Senior Executive Vice President and COO of PHINMA Corporation.
+He is also Treasurer and Board Member of Phinma Property Holdings Corporation, Araullo University, Cagayan de Oro College, University of Iloilo and University of Pangasinan.
 He has been the Chief Financial Officer and Treasurer of the Company for 19 years.
 He became the Executive Vice President on April 2, 2004 and was elected as a Director of the Company on April 12, 2005.

 Victor J. del Rosario is the Executive Vice President / Chief Financial Officer of PHINMA Corp since 1995.
-He is also the Vice-Chairman and Chief Executive Officer of Union Galvasteel Corporation and the Chief Strategy Officer of PHINMA, Inc. He is also a member of the Board of Directors of PHINMA, Inc. and various PHINMA-managed companies.
+He is also the Vice-Chairman of Union Galvasteel Corporation and the EVP and Chief Strategy Officer of PHINMA, Inc., EVP and CFO of Phinma Corporation.
+He is also a member of the Board of Directors of PHINMA, Inc. and various PHINMA-managed companies.
 Mr. del Rosario is an Economics and Accounting graduate of the De La Salle University and holds a Master of Business Administration degree from Columbia University.
 He is the brother of Mr. Ramon R. del Rosario, Jr. He has been a Director of the Company since 1987.